sscortescu/blog/content/posts/lumos_1.md

 Top priority is talking to customers.
 I’ll be looking to talk to anyone who does or manages sales.
 That means January and February will be about customer discovery & customer development with a slight detour to put up a landing page.

 # 🗿Personal update
+2023 was a rollercoaster year, and I can't wait to see what 2024 has in store.
+Meanwhile, if you're reading this in the holiday season, Happy Holidays to you!
+And if not, I hope your year is wild, whichever it is.

-Switching it up a bit this time, I’ll share a new hobby of mine.
+To wrap the year up, I’ll share a new hobby of mine.
 ChatGPT now has both vision and image generation.
 This changed the way I visit museums.
 Now, when I see a piece of art that I like, I take a picture and try to remix it.
 Check out the series below.

 *Original: Jan van Kessel - Singerie*